 Polycystic ovary syndrome (PCOS) affects one in 10 women of childbearing age.
-At Adefris & Toppin Women’s Specialists, M.D.P.C., board-certified gynecologists diagnose PCOS with a complete history & physical, an in-office ultrasound, and on-site lab draws before recommending treatments that target your unique needs.
+At Adefris & Toppin Women’s Specialists, board-certified gynecologists diagnose PCOS with a complete history & physical, an in-office ultrasound, and on-site lab draws before recommending treatments that target your unique needs.
 To learn more, call the Woodbury, Minnesota, clinic or book an appointment online.

 Polycystic ovary syndrome or PCOS is a women’s health condition caused by a hormonal imbalance.
 Many women with PCOS experience irregular or infrequent periods, while others have heavy, prolonged periods.

 During a normal menstrual cycle, a woman releases an egg during ovulation.
 If you have PCOS, you may have difficulties releasing that egg regularly, leading to some health concerns, including infertility.

 While experts don’t know the exact cause of PCOS, the following factors may play a role in your risk of developing the condition: